mikalv/remarkable-dump/README.md

 - downloads `rm-support.sh` and `rm-support-http`
 - runs `rm-support.sh`, producing `rm-debug-*.tgz`
-- starts the HTTP server and prints the recommended download URL
+- starts the HTTP server and prints a single clear download URL
 - waits for you to press Enter, then stops the server and removes the temporary files

 Helpful environment variables: